Chaitanya0315/Testing/Docs/UserManual.md

 ![Create New Player](images/Figure2.png)

-When all boxes are filled appropriately and you can click on the 'REGISTER' button to register as a new user.
+When all boxes are filled appropriately and you can click on the **REGISTER** button to register as a new user.
 The application will automatically append random numeric characters at the end of your desired username to keep it unique within the system.
 You will prompted with message on the screen showing you the username that was created and you will taken back to the application login page with the new username autofilled in the username text and ready to be logged in.
 This is shown below in Figure 3.

 **Figure 3: New Player creation confirmation**